AAdewunmi/Project_Dark_Mode/README.md

 # What is the MVP?

+The minimum viable product is a webpage that renders in web browsers that will allow users to change the mode from dark to light and vice versa.

 # What are the sprinkles (Nice to haves)?

 # When will the project be complete?

+The project will be complete once all the MVP features have been implemented and the webpage has been styled.

 # Adapted from: